What Are Stocks?

 There are different ways to purchase individual stocks or stock funds (such as mutual funds, index funds, or ETFs).
 We have summarized the types of trades you may use below.

 The most common type of trade is a market order.
-This occurs when you place the order with a brokerage company, and the company executes the order immediately.
+This occurs when you place the order with a brokerage company, and the company carries out the order immediately.
 If you buy stock via a market order, you pay the market price of the stock fund at the time you place the order.
 If you sell, you receive the prevailing market price for the stock at the time the buyer places the order.

 Buying or selling a stock at a particular price is called a limit order.
 You set the limit price, and the order is filled when a buyer or seller is willing to meet that price.